gongbaodd/gongbaodd.github.io/_docs/2025/08/11/amazing-porn-techs.md

     - NSFW
 ---

-# Amazing Porn Techs
+# Amazing Porn Techs: VR, IoT, and More

-I recently tried to some porn websites.
-Web techs on those sites are just amazing.
+I recently explored some adult websites, and honestly… the web tech behind them is kind of amazing 🤯.

-## Web VR
+## 🕶️ Web VR

-Most web VR sites are game sites, UIs are not playing an important part.
-But in most cases, UI is very important to human interaction.
-There are some APPs on Meta Quest that have complex UIs:
+Most WebVR sites are more like games, and UI usually isn’t the main focus.
+But in adult VR experiences, **UI is everything** for human interaction.
+Some apps on Meta Quest really nailed complex UIs:

-- [Youtube](https://www.meta.com/en-gb/experiences/youtube/2002317119880945/), shows three panels together, the center one is the screen.
-You can move the screens together and you can also choose to switch between spatial App and 2D App.
+- [YouTube](https://www.meta.com/en-gb/experiences/youtube/2002317119880945/) – shows three panels together, with the center being the main screen.
+You can move the screens around and switch between **spatial app** and **2D app**.
-- Netflix, I am not sure netflex still provides spatial APPs, it used to provide very gamified environment, that you are in some kind bedroom with a virtual TV set, and the interaction is basically controlling the 2D UI in the TV.
+- Netflix – used to offer a gamified environment, like being in a bedroom with a virtual TV.
+The UI was basically a 2D interface in a 3D world.
-- [Theater Elsewhere](https://www.meta.com/en-gb/experiences/theater-elsewhere/2515021945210953/), it shows 2D panel besides your controller.
+- [Theater Elsewhere](https://www.meta.com/en-gb/experiences/theater-elsewhere/2515021945210953/) – displays 2D panels next to your controller for easy interaction.

-This is the first webVR website I met that with an spatial GUI, [BFTV](boyfriend.show), It is majorly porn broadcasting, Many actors are just not very attractive, honestly.
-But it provides VR mode, in VR mode, if the host provides 180 video, it will be shown in a sphere, like Youtube, it provides panels to show comments and descriptions, the panels are draggable!
-When you use the controller to click on the screen, it will show a circlar menu to send tips.
+The first WebVR site I found with a fully **spatial GUI** is [BFTV](https://boyfriend.show).
+It’s mostly porn broadcasting.
+Honestly, not all actors are super attractive 😅, but the tech is cool:

+- **VR mode:** 180° videos show in a sphere (like YouTube VR)
+- **Panels:** comments and descriptions are draggable
+- **Controller interaction:** click the screen and a circular menu pops up to send tips

-One thing that I am not satisfied is that there is not a 3DGS or dual eye porn provided, I really want to see how they are in used.
+One thing missing?
+No 3DGS or dual-eye porn yet.
+I really want to see how that would work in practice 👀.

-## IoT
+## 🔌 IoT in Porn

-There is a company called [lovense](https://www.lovense.com), it makes remote sex vibrators.
-Turns out so many porn actors use that to do broadcasting.
-This device actually provides SDKs to support the broadcasting Apps.
-If the device were not so expensive, I really want to buy one and develope something on that.
+There’s a company called [Lovense](https://www.lovense.com) that makes **remote sex toys**.
+Many porn actors use these for live broadcasting.
+The devices even come with **SDKs** for app integration.

+If they weren’t so pricey, I’d totally get one and tinker with some projects 😅.

-You can find these casts on [chaturbate](https://chaturbate.com/).
-These vibrators will vibrates when users tip on the host.
-Sometimes I wonder if the vibrations are real, or the hosts are just faking...
+You can see these in action on [Chaturbate](https://chaturbate.com/).
+The vibrators react to tips from viewers.
+Sometimes I wonder… are the vibrations real, or just for show? 🤔